[DSI Logo] Design Systems, Inc.

 What file access methods are employed?

 Applications may use Sequential files, Btrieve ISAM, Libraries, Random access, or Keyed access.
 Programs and objects are stored as binary files.
 THEOS also has drive letters and Directory structures similar to Windows and UNIX.
+There is a full-fledged database system that can be adapted to very sophisticated applications.

 What kind of performance can I expect?